Deep Generative Spatiotemporal Engression for Probabilistic Forecasting of Epidemics: Application to Real-World Epidemic Datasets

 To ensure a rigorous and comprehensive evaluation, the proposed models were benchmarked on six different spatiotemporal datasets encompassing diverse diseases and geographical regions.
 They vary in sizes, granularity, and number of nodes, as detailed in Table \ref{table:datasets}.
 We are particularly interested about five diseases characterized by diverse etiological agents and transmission mechanisms.
 Dengue is a vector-borne disease with a very high fatality rate (2-5\%; \cite{sah2023dengue}); Tuberculosis (TB) is a bacterial infection, whereas COVID-19, influenza-like illnesses (ILI), and varicella (chickenpox) are viral pathogens.
 The latter four diseases spread predominantly through direct anthropogenic pathways, including aerosolized respiratory droplets, person-to-person contact, and fomite contact.
 Therefore, models that integrate human mobility and the underlying spatial topology of the region can produce near real-time risk maps and case projections.

 Fig. \ref{fig:Maps} presents the spatial distribution of incidence cases at all locations for different datasets considered in this study, utilizing a color gradient to represent the mean case counts at each node.
 The global statistical properties of each dataset such as mean, standard deviation, range, skewness, kurtosis, stationarity tests, and nonlinearity tests are presented in Tables \ref{table:Japan_Characteristics}-\ref{table:Hungary_Characteristics} in Appendix \ref{appendix:global_properties}, along with a brief discussion on the temporal properties.
-The historical data of incidence cases at four random nodes of each dataset is presented in Fig. \ref{fig:Historical_Data} in Appendix \ref{appendix:figures}.